brannondorsey/apibuilder/README.md

 http://fakeorganization.com/api.php?last_name=Renolds&key=1278cf264faca856baf2268e52e2761a75972ec7
 ```

 In the above example the "users" table must include a user row where the value of the "API_key" (or your API's equivalent column) is "1278cf264faca856baf2268e52e2761a75972ec7".
-In the event that this is not the case, an invalid key is provided, or no key is provided, the following `error` property is returned in the response JSON instead of a `data` array:
+In the event that this is not the case, an invalid key is provided, or no key is provided, the following `error` property is returned in the response JSON object instead of a `data` array:

 ```json
 {